beat poets

 2 posts

 Gary Snyder.
 Beatster.
 Hiker.
-Buddy to Lowell’s Wunderkind, Jack Kerouac.
-It’s Friday, a light day, if any among these dark days can be called light anymore, so I figured I’d simply share two of his “seems so simple” poems.
+Buddy to Lowell, Massachusett’s wunderkind, Jack Kerouac.
+It’s Hump Day, a hopeful day, if any among these election year days with wars going on can be called hopeful anymore, so I figured I’d simply share two of his “seems so simple” poems.

-Thing is, a lot of poems—even simple ones—read differently now.
-It’s like we’re reading them through a pandemic darkly, to twist the Biblical phrase.
+Thing is, a lot of poems—even simple ones—read differently over time.
+It’s like we’re reading them through a difficult year darkly, to twist the Biblical phrase.
 Simplicity isn’t so simple.
 Innocence looks like a wolf in sheep’s clothing.
 The Little Red Riding Reader says, “Is there a catch here?”

 The first poem is directed at an audience of children.
 When Snyder wrote it, I mean.
 Given the circumstances, the poem’s flowery flourish might as well apply to adults nowadays.
 But that’s if you think lines have been blurred between the ages and a lot of other things.
 You be the judge.